Skip links

 Normally these short 3-letter verbs tend to have some changes to their conjugation forms because the Spanish language has made changes to adapt to the irregularity.

 In these cases, the best thing to do is just memorize them.
-Use flashcards, read often, and pay attention to them in context – do whatever best works for you to memorize all the irregular forms.
+Use flashcards, read often, pay attention to them in context – do whatever best works for you to memorize all the irregular forms.

 Verb Ver In The Preterite Tense

 The conjugation for the preterite tense is one of the most difficult ones to remember.
 Many times, you just have to memorize the conjugation.
+But on the plus side, since it’s such a common word, you’ll definitely have a lot of opportunities to practice it!

 Subject Verb Ver (To see)